-This California Cobb Salad is the perfect hearty and healthy lunch.
+This Cobb Salad is the perfect hearty and healthy lunch.
 It has crispy bacon, salty blue cheese crumbles, creamy avocado, and a simple dressing to tie it all together.

 Salad combinations are endless, but Cobb Salad has got to be one of the greatest salads of all.

 While most salads only have enough heft to be served as a starter or side to a meal, a Cobb salad can be the whole meal itself (this Steak Salad is also enough to be the full meal).

 It’s incredibly filling and satisfying, and hits all the different nutrient components.
 You get plenty of protein, healthy fats, fiber, and vitamins all in one bowl.

 Cobb salad originates from southern California dating back to the 30s, and I think it definitely says something that it has stuck around so popularly since that time.

 I often see it on restaurant menus, and it’s one of my staples at home.